National Museum Institute of the History of Art, Conservation and Museology: Courses

-NMIHACM offers three courses at Masters level; MA in History of Arts, MA in Conservation and MA in Museology.
+NMIHACM offers Five courses at Masters level; MA in History of Arts, MA in Conservation and MA in Museology.
 All the three programs are two year full-time Masters courses and offer higher studies in the respective areas of study.
 A limited number of Government scholarships are available for all the courses.

 NMIHACM offers doctoral research facilities for PhD in: